minhtriet/frozenlake/README.md

 Download sample code first

-Have you heard about ...
+- Have you heard about ...
-Quick discussion if needed
+- Quick discussion if needed
-Problem
+- Problem
-Solution
+- Solution

+- States the problem
+   - Stage 1: Find path
+   - Stage 2: Each move costs
+       - Note: Have to find for every position in the grid.
+How to improve?
+   - Stage 3: Robot being side stepping
+- How would you solve the problem
+   - Potential answer:
+       - Greedily move to the highest value answer
+       - Path finding algorithm to move to highest reward

 # Overlooked details on implementing papers